 Paraprofessionals will be hired.
-A priority for the classroom assignment and number of daily hours per classroom will be determined by the school learning community.
+A priority for the classroom assignment and number of daily hours per classroom will be determined by the school principal and the Small Learning Community teams.
 Consideration will first be given to kindergarten classrooms and classrooms with English Language Learners at ELD levels 1, 2, or 3.